chanrxia/hello-world/README.md

 # hello-world
-this is not our first repo
+this is our first repo

+My name is Rachel